A Little Night Music: Film

 A film adaptation of A Little Night Music was released in 1977, with Cariou, Gingold, and Guittard reprising their broadway roles, alongside Elizabeth Taylor as Desiree, Lesley-Anne Down as Anne, and Diana Rigg as Charlotte.
 The setting was moved from Sweden to Austria.
 Sondheim wrote lyrics for the "Night Waltz" theme ("Love Takes Time") and an entirely new version of "The Glamorous Life", which has been incorporated into several subsequent productions of the stage musical.
 However, other songs, including "In Praise of Women", "The Miller's Son" and "Liaisons", were cut and remain heard only as background orchestrations.

 The film marked Prince's second (and final) time as a motion picture director, following Something for Everyone.
 Critical reaction was mostly negative, with much being made of Taylor's wildly fluctuating weight from scene to scene.
 Some critics responded more positively, with Variety calling it "an elegant looking, period romantic charade".
 There was praise for Rigg, and orchestrator Jonathan Tunick received an Oscar for his work on the score.
-A soundtrack recording was released on LP, and a DVD release was issued in June 2007.
+A soundtrack recording was released on LP, and a DVD release was issued in 2007.